 Religion is never an excuse to discriminate.
-It’s time to get rid of religious loopholes that are rolling back hard-won civil rights.
+Get rid of religious loopholes that are rolling back hard-won civil rights.

 Discrimination takes many forms, and the targets of discrimination are as diverse as the motivations behind it.
 A secular approach to dealing with discrimination reflects the duality of the religious clauses of the First Amendment.
 Discrimination is improper when it targets an individual for their beliefs or lack thereof.
 It is also improper to exempt religiously motivated actions from an otherwise valid anti-discrimination statute, thereby using government protection to endorse a particular religious belief.